teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 Type the following without quotes: "!addconsole newconsole"

 Now, we should have a new game console named "newconsole".
 We can verify this through the [`GetSetConsoleCommand`](../TRBot/TRBot.Commands/Commands/GetSetConsoleCommand.cs) ("!console" by default), which will list all available consoles.
-Simply type "!console" without quotes and we can see that "newconsole" is in list.
+Simply type "!console" without quotes and we can see that "newconsole" is in the list.
 Type "!console newconsole" to switch the active console to our new console.

 After switching, use the [`InputInfoCommand`](../TRBot/TRBot.Commands/Commands/GetSetConsoleCommand.cs) ("!inputs" by default) without any arguments to see...uh oh, there are no inputs!
 Newly created consoles do not come with any inputs - think of a game console without a controller.
 We now have to define the buttons on the controller so we can actually play the console.

 ## Adding new inputs
-Let's add some inputs to the "newconsole" console through the [`AddInputCommand`](../TRBot/TRBot.Commands/Commands/AddInputCommand.cs) ("!addinput" by default).
+Let's add inputs to the "newconsole" console through the [`AddInputCommand`](../TRBot/TRBot.Commands/Commands/AddInputCommand.cs) ("!addinput" by default).
 It's possible to add new inputs directly through the database, but this command greatly simplifies the process by automatically linking the input to the console (adding directly to the database requires looking up the console ID and specifying it in the record in the **Inputs** table).

 The `AddInputCommand` takes the following arguments: